CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 </table>
 {{</html-code>}}

-The Westinghouse energy saver comes with outstanding durability and quality.
-The perfect use of this bulb is for indoor use but for outdoor; you can also buy it.
-In the cold winter season, this bulb can be used for outdoor use because it is the best outdoor light bulb for cold weather.

 {{<pros>}}

-<li>lumen count of  Westinghouse is  1350 lumen flux</li>
+<li>Lumen count of  Westinghouse is  1350 lumen flux.</li>
-<li>Can last for 25,000 hours</li>
+<li>Can last for 25,000 hours.</li>
-<li>The bulb design seems great and has IP65 rating</li>
+<li>The bulb design seems great and has IP65 rating.</li>
-<li>Able to saves your 83% of energy</li>
+<li>Able to saves your 83% of energy.</li>
-<li>Brightest light of 3000k</li>
+<li>Brightest light of 3000k.</li>
 {{</pros>}}
 {{<cons>}}
-<li>Sometimes the make strange noise</li>
+<li>Sometimes the make strange noise.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07G7W19HC/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07G7W19HC&linkId=edec725d089d71ff439177974a6a8d19{{</button>}}

 ### Bioluz GU10 LED Bulbs

 ![Bioluz GU10 LED Bulbs](/uploads/bioluz-gu10-led-bulbs.jpg "Bioluz GU10 LED Bulbs")

 Next is the Bioluz GU10 LED Bulbs review.
 The fully aluminum constructed pleasant design body is providing brilliant heat resistivity for longer life and the 3000K color temperature led brightness is perfect for outdoor security light.

 The soft led lights are perfect for dim and non-dim able fixtures.
 The lumen flux count of the led bulb is Lumen, which is less than Westinghouse Lighting, SANSI, and other listed bulbs.

 This cold weather bulb has a crisp, bright light, and the Bioluz GU10 LED Bulb is best for those areas that receive limited light at night.
 The instant-on bulb does not take any time to provide warm light compared to the other bulbs, which take time for their full brightness potential.
 There is no difficulty to fit the led bulb in the fixture.

+Bioluz GU10 LED Bulb is very easy to fit in any kind of fixture you want.
+The bulb will provide you halogen experience as it has a 3000k color temperature, which is perfect for indoor and outdoor use.
+The company Bioluz is providing the best outdoor light bulbs for cold weather.

 #### Specifications